Vitiligo Diet – What Is It & How Does It Help Treat Vitiligo?

 Image: Shutterstock

-• People with vitiligo may have to consume a special diet to prevent worsening of their skin condition or to overcome nutritional deficiencies.
+• People with vitiligo may have to consume a special or nutrient-dense diet to prevent the worsening of their skin condition or to overcome nutritional deficiencies.

-• Since vitiligo is an autoimmune disease, it is prudent to eat a diet that is rich in phytochemicalsi XChemical substances plants make to protect themselves against diseases caused by fungi, bacteria, and other plant viruses. , beta-carotenei XOne of the carotenoids, a group of colorful pigments, present in many fruits and vegetables, and which is transformed into vitamin A in the body. , and antioxidants.
-Such a diet will boost the immune system and promote healthy skin, and may pave the way for repigmentation of the skin.
+• Since vitiligo is an autoimmune disease, it is prudent to eat a diet that is rich in phytochemicalsi Chemical substances plants make to protect themselves against diseases caused by fungi, bacteria, and other plant viruses. , beta-carotenei One of the carotenoids, a group of colorful pigments, present in many fruits and vegetables, and which is transformed into vitamin A in the body. , and antioxidants.
+Such an immune-boosting diet may help strengthen the immune system and promote healthy skin, and may pave the way for repigmentation of the skin.

 • Some people also face problems with citrus fruits, while others may find turmeric, which is used as a seasoning in foods, causing problems.